Kong/kubernetes-ingress-controller/keps/0009-ingress-class-params-crd.md

 ### Graduation Criteria

-- [ ] `IngressClassParameters` object available for deployment for end users
+- [ ] introduce `IngressClassParameters` object available for deployment for end users
+- [ ] introduce a [feature gate][feature-gates] for the functionality described in this KEP
-- [ ] `ServiceUpstream` field implemented in `IngressClassParameters` object to allow control of behavior of all services handled by an `IngressClass`
+- [ ] `ServiceUpstream` field implemented in `IngressClassParameters` object to allow control of behavior of all services handled by an `Ingress` configured with an `IngressClass` that references said parameters object

 ## Implementation History